wdv4758h/pypy-extradoc/talk/uct2014/talk.rst

 * don't write virtual machines by hand

-* don't write JITs in hand
+  * don't write JITs by hand

 * use tools (PyPy/truffle)